amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 - Following style guides
 - Content strategy
 - The scenario-based refactoring project I worked on shared similarities with DITA
-- Working on writing projects solo and as part of a team
+- Working on multiple writing projects solo and with other writers

 ## Professional journey